bduhan/mtdoor/README.md

 ## Installation

-This should work on any machine that can run the [Meshtastic Python](https://github.com/meshtastic/python) library.
+This should work on any computer compatible with the [Meshtastic Python](https://github.com/meshtastic/python) library.
 Presently USB-connected nodes are supported.

 ```bash